zprogrammer-code/cli-applications-jukebox-denver-web-010620/README.md

 9. Amos Lee - Keep It Loose, Keep It Tight
 ```

-**Hint:** Use the `Array#each_with_index` method to access the index number of a given element as you step through the iteration.
-Remember that arrays are indexed starting at `0`.
-So, adding `1` to the index number at a given step of the iteration will result in the correct song number for the purposes of outputting your list of songs.
+**Hint:** Use the [`Array#each_with_index`][each_with] method to access the
+index number of a given element as you step through the iteration.
+Remember that
+arrays are indexed starting at `0`.
+So, adding `1` to the index number at a
+given step of the iteration will result in the correct song number for the
+purposes of outputting your list of songs.

 ### The `play` Method

 This method also takes in an argument of the `songs` array.
-It first `puts` out the prompt: `"Please enter a song name or number:"`.
-It then stores the user's response using `gets.chomp`.
+It first `puts` out
+the prompt: `"Please enter a song name or number:"`.
+It then stores the user's
+response using `gets.chomp`.

-If the user's response is a valid song number or song name, the method should `puts` out: `"Playing <song name>"`.
-Otherwise, it should `puts` out: `"Invalid input, please try again"`.
+If the user's response is a valid song number or song name, the method should
+`puts` out: `"Playing <song name>"`.
+Otherwise, it should `puts` out:
+`"Invalid input, please try again"`.

 ### The `exit_jukebox` Method